-One hundred (100%) of the funds proposed for this project will be funded using Federal money provided by Catalog of Federal Domestic Assistance number 84.287C (Award number S287C230048).
+One hundred percent (100%) of the funds proposed for this project will be funded using Federal money provided by Catalog of Federal Domestic Assistance number 84.027-A (Award H027A240074).
 The selected contractor must therefore comply with Federal Grant Terms and Conditions.